-GRACE promotes flexibility within the Groton curriculum and ensures that all students reach their full potential in math, chemistry, history and social science, English, and Latin.
-For some, GRACE will accelerate access to the most advanced courses; for others, it will fill a preparation gap and provide a foundation for success.
+GRACE promotes flexibility within the Groton curriculum and helps all students reach their full potential.
+For some, GRACE will accelerate access to our most advanced courses; for others, it will fill a preparation gap and provide a foundation for success.

-The optional four-week program prepares all GRACE Scholars for the rigors of Upper School, while also recognizing the importance of summer recreation.
+The optional four-week program prepares GRACE Scholars for the rigors of Upper School, while also recognizing the importance of summer fun and recreation.
 Each winter, current Third Formers receive information about applying to GRACE.

 List of 1 members.